-This intergenerational project bought together two pre-established groups of women from Rusholme and Whythenshawe.
+This intergenerational project bought together two pre-established groups of women from North Manchester, UK.

-Studio One based in Whythenshawe, supported women who had suffered psychological trauma, they met once a week to knit, share stories and support one another.
+Studio One based in Whythenshawe, supports women who have suffered psychological trauma, they meet once a week to knit, share stories and support one another.

-They taught me how to knit, and in return we explored new and interesting materials to knit with; extending our creative abilities with this age-old craft.
+They taught me how to knit, and in return I presented them with new and interesting materials to knit with; extending our creative abilities with this age-old craft.